VMware vCenter supports different identity sources for authentication of users

 Base DN for users | The base distinguished name for users. |

-Domain name | The FDQN of the domain, for example, example.com .
+Domain name | The FQDN of the domain, for example, example.com .
+Don't

-Don't provide an IP address in this field. |
+provide an IP address in this field. |

 Domain alias | The domain NetBIOS name.
-If you are using SSPI authentication, add the NetBIOS name of the Active Directory domain as an alias of the identity source. |
+If you use SSPI authentication, add the NetBIOS name of the Active Directory domain as an alias of the identity source. |

 Base DN for groups | The base distinguished name for groups. |

-Primary Server URL |
+Primary server URL |

 The primary domain controller LDAP server for the domain.
 Use the format A certificate that establishes trust for the LDAPS endpoint of the